WAeUP/kofa-docker/README.rst

-Creating Docker Containers running Kofa
+Creating Docker Containers Running Kofa
 =======================================

 With the given Dockerfile and script we can create a docker container